Jellevanderwerff/thebeat/README.md

 The package documentation is available from [https://docs.the-beat.info](https://docs.the-beat.info).

 # Installation
 A development version of *thebeat* can be installed by downloading this repository as a ``.zip`` file (click the green 'Code' button > 'Download ZIP'), and installing via pip, by typing the following in a terminal where you've navigated to the folder containing the downloaded ``.zip`` file:

 ```bash
 pip install thebeat-main.zip
 ```

+# Try directly via Binder
+We have made available a Binder instantiation which already has *thebeat* installed.
+It can be accessed simply by following [this link](https://mybinder.org/v2/git/https%3A%2F%2Fgitlab.gwdg.de%2Fcomparative-bioacoustics%2Fthebeat-demo.git/HEAD?labpath=docs%2Fsource%2Fexamples%2FREADME.md).

+Note that it may take a few moments for the Binder environment to load.
+Once it has, you are free to experiment with *thebeat*.
+You can do this either by following one of the linked-to examples, or by creating new notebooks.
+New or cahnged notebooks will not be saved when Binder is closed!

 # Getting started
 The code below illustrates how we might create a simple trial for use in an experiment: